Extending Matchgate Simulation Methods to Universal Quantum Circuits: Extension to non-matchgates

 A schematic of the overall operation $R_{ZZ}: \mathcal{L}_{n} \rightarrow \mathcal{L}_{n}$ is shown in Figure \ref{Figure: even_transform}a.
+We can see that starting with a measurement operator vector in a given linear span, the action of conjugation, via the linear operator $R_{ZZ}$ will in general access adjacent equal parity spans.
+This gives the scheme to simulate ZZ gates - keep track of the new basis elements which are accessed as each $R_{ZZ}$ gate is applied, and update them as required.
+Such a method could be applied to any gate which is matchgate equivalent to $U_{ZZ}$ including SWAP, CZ, and CPhase.

-The matrix $R_{ZZ}$ manifests as a signed permutation matrix mapping elements $p\in P_{n}$ to $ZZp$.
-There are many interesting two qubit gates which are matchgate equivalent to $U_{ZZ}(\theta)$, including SWAP, CZ, and CPhase, which all belong to a general family of gates called \textit{parity-preserving non-matchgates}, introduced by Brod in \cite{Brod2011}.
-These gates are of the form $G(A,B)$, but $det(A) \neq det(B)$.
-Theorem 4 implies that any (nearest-neighbour) parity preserving non-matchgate will transform across linear spans as shown in figure \ref{Figure: even_transform}a.
-Once again, the transformations induced by higher degree non-Gaussian operations, specifically d = 6 and d = 8 are shown in Figure 3 for completeness.
-In general, these would correspond to three and four-qubit gates in the Jordan-Wigner mapping and hence are not of practical relevance.
+As well as these, the transformations induced by higher degree non-Gaussian operations, specifically d = 6 and d = 8 are shown in Figure 3 for completeness.
+In general, these would correspond to three and four-qubit gates in the Jordan-Wigner mapping and hence are not necessarily of practical relevance.

-In this section, we have shown how elements of linear spans $\mathcal{L}_{n}^{(k)}$, and hence $\mathcal{P}_{n}^{(k)}$, are transformed by the conjugation of an arbitrary non-Gaussian operation.
-Unlike Gaussian operations, which induce a transformation across a single span, $\mathcal{L}_{n}^{(k)}$, non-Gaussian operations induce linear maps across multiple spans.
-For PI-SO simulation, this suggests that it is possible to straightforwardly extend the Pauli-basis simulation method by expanding the Pauli-basis vector space, $\mathcal{P}_{n}^{(k)}$, to include newly accessed linear spans due to non-matchgates over the course of the dynamics.
-While this is possible with any non-matchgate by considering the relevant transformations in Figures 2 and 3 - in the following section, we focus on parity-preserving non-matchgates as they include gates which occur commonly in universal matchgate circuits.

-\section{Classical simulation of `matchgate + ZZ' circuits}
+\section{Classical Simulation of Matchgate + ZZ circuits}

-Let us denote an $n$-qubit matchgate circuit supplemented with $m$ parity-preserving non-matchgates as a `matchgate + ZZ' circuit.
-Such a circuit can be generally written in the form $U = U^{(m)}_{MG}U^{(m)}_{ZZ}...U_{MG}^{(1)}U_{ZZ}^{(1)}U_{MG}^{(0)}$, where there are $m+1$ matchgate circuits interleaved with $m$ nearest neighbour $U_{ZZ}(\theta)$ gates, with N gates in total.
-We note that this form is general for any parity preserving non-matchgate as the matchgate component of these gates can be absorbed into the adjacent matchgate circuits.
-Furthermore, we impose no structure on the matchgate circuits themselves, which can be random, pyramidal or a brick wall structure \cite{oszmaniec2020fermion}.
-We do however consider two variants of overall `matchgate + ZZ' structure, which we refer to as \textit{random} and \textit{layered}.
-A random circuit refers to when the ZZ gates are placed randomly between the matchgate circuits.
-A \textit{layered} circuit refers to when all ZZ gates are equally spaced.